Drek282/PsychoStats/README.md

 ## **Known Issues**

+*The plan for the following issues is to either fix them, or improve them, in future versions:*

 * Occassionally GeoIP assigns the wrong nationality to a player.
-There is nothing that can be done about this.

-*The plan for the following issues is to either fix them, or improve them, in future versions:*

 * One of the biggest problems with PsychoStats is that psychostats.com no longer hosts the documentation that it once did.

 * The events for Firearms and Team Fortress Classic have not been thoroughly analyzed and tested.
-Some of them are definitely not working as hoped and expected, many of them are, but some are unknowns, especially in TFC.
-The reasons for this range from my not understanding the events themselves, and what they mean, because I'm not an experienced TFC player, to my weak coding skills, especially with Perl.

-* The team wins and losses for Firearms, as well as rounds, don't work extremely well or consistently.
-But I'm not sure there is much more I can do with them.
-The log support for wins and losses in Firearms just isn't very good.
-At this time there is no bonus support for Firearms wins and losses, and no way of changing that that I am aware of.
+* The team wins and losses for Firearms don't work extremely well or consistently.

 * PsychoStats is decidedly **not** mobile friendly.